jielim36/Design-Pattern/Design Pattern Notes/Creational_FactoryMethod.md

 Concept: Defined a interface that use for create object, let the subclass decide which type of coffee to instantiate.**The factory method delays the instantiation of a product class to its factory subclass.**

 Structure:
-- Abstract Factory: Provide the interface to create products, we can access its specific factory to create products.
+- **Abstract Factory:** Provide the interface to create products, we can access its specific factory to create products.
-- Concrete Factory: Subclasses of the Creator implement the Factory Method to create specific instances of the Product.
+- **Concrete Factory:** Subclasses of the Creator implement the Factory Method to create specific instances of the Product.
 Each subclass is responsible for instantiating a particular type of Product
-- Abstract Product: Defined the rules of the product, describe the characteristic and functionality of the product.
+- **Abstract Product:** Defined the rules of the product, describe the characteristic and functionality of the product.
-- Concrete Product: Implement the specific functionality of the abstract product.
+- **Concrete Product:** Implement the specific functionality of the abstract product. **The relationship between Concrete Product and Concrete Factory is One to One.**

 Abstract Factory:
 ```java